splunk/observability-workshop/content/en/ninja-workshops/1-automatic-discovery/2-petclinic-kubernetes/7-log-observer-connect/2-related-content.md

 ![RC](../../images/log-apm-rc.png)

-By clicking on **Trace for 4be8b620a98aa938e76cf76aa1bde396** **(2)** will take us to the waterfall in APM for this specific trace that this log line was generated from:
+By clicking **(2)**  on **Trace for 960432ac9f16b98be84618778905af50** we will be taken to the waterfall in APM for this specific trace, where this log line was generated:

 ![waterfall logs](../../images/waterfall-with-logs.png)

-Note that you now have Related Content pane for Logs appear **(1)**.
+Note that you now have a **Related Content** pane for Logs appear **(1)**.
 Clicking on this will take you back to Log Observer and will display all the log lines that are part of this trace.